What is Partner Relationship Management

 Essential Roles of Partner Relationship Management (PRM)

-Partner relationship management plays essential roles in business.
+Partner relationship management plays an essential role in business.
 Here are some of them:

 1. Partner Onboarding and Training

 A smooth and efficient onboarding process is important in setting up your business partners.
 This involves providing them with the necessary information, resources, and training to represent your brand and products.
-A good PRM streamline the onboarding processes by creating a concise onboarding checklist, and provide an effective training for the partner that covers aspects such as product knowledge, sales techniques, and marketing strategies.
+A good PRM streamlines the onboarding processes by creating a concise onboarding checklist and provides effective training for the partner that covers aspects such as product knowledge, sales techniques, and marketing strategies.

 2. Lead Management and Allocation